Are You Conflict Avoidant?By Dr. Margaret Paul

 December 31, 2006

 Are you afraid of conflict?
-Discover how the very things you do to avoid conflict may be the underlying causes of conflict, and how to move beyond your fear of conflict.
+Discover how your avoidance may be the underlying cause of some conflict, and how to heal your fear.

 Does conflict scare you?
 What do you do to avoid it?

 Do you lie to have control over the other person not being mad at you?